SarwanShah/Embedded-System-For-Lunar-Landing-Pad/README.md

 A control system was designed to actuate the inflatable subsystem, anchor subsystem, and enclosure subsystem while also providing a human-machine interface for deploying each subsystem for Earth analog testing.
-The control system used an ESP32C6 as the primary controller for actuating six servo motors (releasing enclosure), six continuous servo motors (driving anchors), and two solenoid valves (inflatable system control), while a single pressure transducer measures pressure in the inflatable system.
+The control system used an ESP32C6 as the primary controller for actuating 6 servo motors (releasing enclosure), 6 continuous servo motors (driving anchors), and 2 solenoid valves (inflatable system control), while 1 pressure transducer measures pressure in the inflatable system.
 The electrical schematic for the implemented prototype is shown below.